History, Civics, Social Studies, Geography

 American Government - Instructor: Mr. Beale - Grades 7-12

-This is being offered second semester.
-First Semester Christian World View will be offered.
+This class is offered second semester.
+First semester Christian World View will be offered.

 American Government and Civics - Instructor: Mrs. Wong - Grades 9-12